 Everyone loves a clean house, but when the residue of chemicals left behind leave your surfaces tinged with toxins, what’s a mama (and papa) to do?
-Head to the store for these ingredients: lemon, white vinegar, baking soda, salt and oil and you’ll have an arsenal of cleaning products in minutes.
+Clean house with these simple ingredients: lemon, white vinegar, baking soda, salt and oil.
+They’re your non-toxic cleaning supply arsenal.
 Added bonus: non-toxic means the kiddos can help, too!
 Read on for 13 ways to clean without the chemicals.

 photo: fede13 via flickr

 1. Use lemon juice to polish all that chrome and stainless steel in your kitchen or bathroom.
 We like to keep an extra bottle of already juiced lemon on hand for just such a reason, but if you’ve made lemonade and have lemon rinds left, you can actually use the lemon half right on corners.

 2. You can also use said lemon rind, juice or a wedge to clean a cutting board.
 The lemon not only disinfects, it removes trace odors left behind from things like onions and garlic.